 We take these needs into account when making plans to support pupils who have a social worker.

-SCHOOL TO GIVE A COUPLE OF EXAMPLES TO ILLUSTRATE HOW THE SCHOOL HELPS PUPILS WITH A SOCIAL WORKER.
+Time and a designated quiet room can be set aside so the child can meet with the social worker in school without being viewed by others.
+The child will be asked if they want a member of their choice of school staff to accompany them.

 From June 2021, the LA Virtual Headteacher has responsibility to promote the education of children who have a social worker.

-SCHOOL TO DETAIL HERE HOW THIS ARRANGEMENT WORKS FOR THIS SCHOOL
+Mrs Taylor-Bashford is the designated teacher and DSL in school and has contact with the Virtual School.

 Online Safety

 Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social media sites such as Facebook, twitter, Instagram, Snapchat and ooVoo.